design-tokens/community-group/technical-reports/format/groups.md

 Because groupings are arbitrary, tools MUST NOT use them to infer the type or purpose of design tokens.

+Groups are unordered.
+In other words, there is no implicit order between the tokens and/or nested groups within a group.
+Therefore, tools that parse or write design token files are not required to preserve the source order of items in a group.

 <p class="ednote" title="Naming practices">
   The format editors acknowledge existing best-practices for token naming, but place no direct constraints on naming via the specification.
 </p>